jtshojinaga/TLOMUtils/README.md

 - More planned!

 ## Commands
 - `/rollmutations`: Rolls a random mutation for either albinism, melanism, piebaldism, leucism, or all four at once.
-Requires users to select a species to ensure that species can have coat mutations.
 - `/rollconditions`: Rolls a random health condition, ranging from milder conditions like colorblindness to severe conditions like a weak immune system.
-- `/rollillness`: Rolls a random acute illness for players to roleplay being sick from wounds, rotten meat, etc. (Planned)
+- `/rollillness`: Rolls a random acute illness for players to roleplay being sick from wounds, rotten meat, etc.